Gravel Driveway Washboarding

 Washboarding requires more than smoothing — it requires restructuring the stone layers so they lock together.
 Our Ruckus Rake is purpose-built for this.
 It scarifies the compacted ridges, reclaims displaced stone from the valleys, and restores proper crown — all without tearing up the good base material underneath.

-We use 5 specialized implements where a typical contractor uses 1.
-After the Ruckus Rake reshapes the profile, we compact the entire surface so the angular crushed stone interlocks.
-That interlocking is what prevents washboarding — when the pieces are locked together, tires roll over the surface instead of pushing it into waves.
+After the Ruckus Rake reshapes the profile, we compact the entire surface so the crushed stone locks together.
+That tight surface is what prevents washboarding — when the pieces hold in place, tires roll over the driveway instead of pushing loose gravel into waves.

-GPS-precision measurement confirms the finished crown and grade are correct, so water drains properly and doesn't soften the base that supports the surface.
+Final grade checks confirm that water drains properly and doesn't soften the base that supports the surface.
 The driveway stays smooth for months, not days, because the stone layers are bonded and draining the way they should.

 Every GravelBoss project comes with a written performance guarantee.
 If washboarding returns within the guarantee period, we come back and fix it — free.